• Skip to primary navigation

 Even games like Candy Land can be frustrating.
 Not to mention BORING.

 I know that my 3 year old struggles with moving around a game board because she gets confused with the direction that she should be going.
-Other times, she forgets to stop counting at 3, 4, 5 spaces and just keeps going.

 These games are designed for toddlers, but are often engaging for the entire family.